liushuyu6666/Algorithm_Insights/Types/Graph.md

 # Overview
 Questions of this nature pertain to the graph data structure, with trees being a specific type of graph.

-# Sub-type of Graph Algorithm
+# Sub-type of Graph Question
 ## Connectivity Question
 These questions assesses the connectivity between two nodes, with questions stemming from the overall node connectivity.
 The underlying data structures can be either trees or graphs.